 layers of R39 attic insulation and even more on a newer high efficiency central

-to price result that Radiant Guard has given me with my old system.
+performance to price result that Radiant Guard has given me with my old system.

 I will upgrade my HVAC system someday.
 I do not know of any another product that

 could have this performance to price comparison.
 Just Amazing!!!
-I would highly recommend it.
-I'm
+I would highly

-on there site.
+front on there site.
 Reasonable shipping cost for the weight and size of

 material.
 Also, the customer feedback that had been left on the site.
-A flawless transaction for
+A flawless

-insulation, and noticed an immediate drop in temperature on the second
+attic insulation, and noticed an immediate drop in temperature on the second

 I hope you notice an increase in business in the Buffalo N.Y.